 - Virtual spa day: You and your case child give yourselves an at-home face mask, manicure, or pedicure over FaceTime or Skype.

 - Kindoma Storytime: This iPhone/iPad app allows for users to read stories while video chatting.
 The free app comes with access to 10 books; after that, users can buy stories individually or through a subscription.
 The books target children ages 3 to 6.
 Kindoma.com is also beta testing two new apps, Kindoma Drawtime and Kindoma Talktime.

-- Virtual book club: While schools are closed, Audible is offering hundreds of audio books for free for children and youth.
-Consider listening to the same book and making plans to discuss it over the phone.
+- Virtual book club: Consider listening to the same book on Audible and making plans to discuss it over the phone.

 - Interview practice: For older youth, CASAs can research potential job interview questions and help their youth practice interviewing over the phone.

 - Virtual movies: Watch the same age-appropriate movie on television or computer and then discuss it over the phone, either during or after the movie.

 - Tutorials: Watch the same YouTube tutorial video, either independently or together via a split screen on FaceTime, and plan to practice your new skill together later.

 - Museum tours: Go on a virtual tour of a famous museum and then each decide on a painting to recreate or put your own spin on.

 - Missed activities: Ask older children about the experiences, such as field trips and dances, that they are missing due to Coronavirus / COVID-19 precautions and brainstorm ways to recreate, either virtually or once restrictions are lifted.

 - Use the HouseParty app to virtually connect and play games together – games include trivia, Pictionary, Heads up.
 Just make sure to “lock” the conversation once you are both in so no one else can join.